Skip to main content

 Design Statement

-In accordance with Policy ITU 1 of the Plan Strategy, the Council will permit proposals for telecommunications development where such proposals, together with any necessary enabling works, will not result in unacceptable damage to visual amenity or harm to environmentally sensitive features or locations, or heritage features.
+In accordance with Policy ITU 1 of the Plan Strategy, the council will permit proposals for telecommunications development where such proposals, together with any necessary enabling works, will not result in unacceptable damage to visual amenity or harm to environmentally sensitive features or locations, or heritage features.
 In addition to the technical plans and drawings required by Appendix 2 of the Application Checklist, applications must include:

 • Summary of how the proposals, having regard to technical and operational constraints, have been sited and designed to minimise visual and environmental impact;